 Please Note: We will be accepting additional RSVPs for the next few days for our 2015 Awards Ceremony at the CNY Philanthropy Center – but do contact us soon!
 Reservations can be made at by email: firstname.lastname@example.org or by phone: (315) 214-6439

-Please join us as we celebrate PACNY’s contributions to the preservation of Central New York’s historic resources over the past forty years.
-We are very excited to reminisce and revel in our achievements with wonderful preservation stories of the past four decades and hope you will join us in this celebration.
-The evening will include a series of story sharing and discussions shared by those who tell it best.
+Please join us as we honor those advocates who have made significant contributions to the preservation of Central New York’s historic resources and celebrate the strengthening of our regions historic infrastructure.
+We are very excited to celebrate the wonderful preservation stories of this past year and hope you will join us in supporting this cause.

 PACNY is pleased to present a Stewardship Award to Grace Episcopal Church, Crawford & Stearns Architects, Gary Wright, and St. Germaine & Aupperle Engineers for the rehabilitation of the Grace Episcopal Church Parish House in Syracuse.

 The Grace Episcopal Church Parish House was damaged by a fire in 2013.
 The parish began its work by convening a “Restoration Committee” that met to envision and guide the rebuilding.
 Throughout the project, the committee sought to make necessary upgrades while preserving the historic character of the building.
 The quality of its design and construction resulted from a collaborative effort among parishioners, designers, and contractors.

 PACNY would like to congratulate and thank Grace Episcopal Church for their thoughtful repair and maintenance of this historic building and community resource.

 Stewardship Award – H. Lee White Marine Museum (Oswego)

 PACNY is pleased to present a Stewardship Award to the H. Lee White Marine Museum for their continued and exceptional efforts advocating for and preserving the maritime history, heritage, and culture of Oswego.